HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks: Simulating galaxy-scale strong lenses

-We generate a total of 90\,000 mock lens systems (see Fig.~\ref{fig:simu}).
-Lens LRGs selected multiple times are rotated by $k \pi/2$ and used only once for a given orientation, with different lensed arc configurations, so the networks never get the exact same image several times as input.
+We generated a total of 90\,000 mock lens systems (see Fig.~\ref{fig:simu}).
+Lens LRGs selected multiple times were rotated by $k \pi/2$ and used only once for a given orientation, with different lensed arc configurations, so the networks never got the exact same image several times as input.
 The mocks cover realistic source colors and lensing configurations, including quads, near-complete Einstein rings, fold and cusp arcs, and doubles (see Schuldt et al., in prep.).
 Constraining the source plane positions to large magnifications likely biases our set to lower fractions of doubles than in blind samples of real lenses.